 There are actually a few things you can do to make the car wax last a little longer.
 Here are some of my top tips.

-- Use a durable sealant-type paste wax, instead of a natural high-content Carnauba wax.
+- Use a durable synthetic-type paste wax, instead of a natural high-content Carnauba wax.

 - Store the car inside or undercover.
 This stops the hot sun or rain from degrading the wax.